-These rolls were a family favorite that mom used to bake for most holidays, along with kolache and rolache.
+These homemade cinnamon rolls were a family favorite that mom used to bake for most holidays, along with kolache and rolache.
 (No idea of the proper spelling on that one – same dough as kolache, but rolled up into a crescent, brushed with egg wash and sprinkled with salt and poppy seed).
 Later she also added Hungarian rolls.
 Christmas time would have Polish tea rings.
-I bake less than mom did (trying to avoid so much white sugar and white flour), but special occasions call for special recipes and memories of family traditions.
-Sometimes I make these as Caramel-Pecan Cinnamon Rolls, with a caramel sauce baked in the bottom of the pan, usually I just make them with icing because my boys like them better that way.
+I bake less than mom did, but special occasions call for special recipes and family traditions.
+Sometimes I make these as Caramel-Pecan Cinnamon Rolls, with a caramel sauce baked in the bottom of the pan, but usually I make them with icing because my boys like them better that way.

-This recipe is featured in “Never Buy Bread Again – 20+ Homemade Bread Recipes“, along with many other wonderful baked goods.
+This recipe is featured in my book, “Never Buy Bread Again – 20+ Homemade Bread Recipes“, along with many other wonderful baked goods.